moxystudio/react-native-with-moxy/docusaurus/docs/welcome/instructions/app-icon.md

 It is possible to either click and browse the image source or simply drag and drop it.
 After selecting the image, click on the "Generate" button to download the assets.

+> ℹ️ An alternative to the App Icon Generator could be [MakeAppIcon](https://makeappicon.com/).

 We can also recommend the [Fueled/ios-icon-generator](https://github.com/Fueled/ios-icon-generator) tool, which is a command line interface (CLI) that generates the icons.

 Although not mandatory, we recommend to rename the generated assets according to the following pattern: `<resolution>@x<multiplier>`.